js1972/cap-real-world/README.md

 This is a great way of debugging if you are not using BAS or VSCODE which have built-in debuggers.

+__*UPDATE August 2022: I now prefer to deug from vscode.
+You just need a run configuration to launch your app and then can use the vscode debug facilities.
+Its a little nicer and quicker to use than opening up the chrome debugger each time.*__

 ## Kibana friendly logs
 Configure the Kibana formatter in the package.json:
 ![Kibana friendly log output](img/cap-kibana-logs.jpg)